Working Holiday Visa for your Citizens

 |Ⅰ Application form for admission||online|

-Fees (one term) For students studying on a tourist visa or an existing working or spousal visa, the costs are slightly lower, as the admission process is simpler:
+Fees (one term) For students studying on a working holidy visa on an existing working or spousal visa, the costs are slightly lower, as the admission process is simpler:

 - All prices quoted include the taxes.